 Ongoing petrol hikes have fueled motorists with frustration, and yep, the pun was intended.
 And to make matters worse, fuel levies have been added to the mix as well.
-Petrol prices have soared by R2 per litre since January.
+Petrol prices have soared since 2020.
 That alone is quite shocking to most of us.
 And it’s leaving us motorists shaking our heads in despair.

 So, what can we do about the fuel monster?
 The one that likes eating away at our wallet every time we fill up.
 Don’t worry, we’ve got you covered with our top 10 petrol saving hacks…